 We read: “Let the wicked forsake his way, and the unrighteous man his thoughts; and let him return unto the Lord, and he will have mercy upon him; and to our God, for he will” grudgingly pardon.
 Is that it?
 No, indeed!
 This is the way it reads: “For he will abundantly pardon.”
 When you have thrown yourself upon the mercy of God, and taken him at his word, and yet the enemy comes, and suggests your faults and failings, and tells you that you are no better than before you sought the Lord, you can point to Jesus, and repeat his promises, and tell what he has done for you.

 Our hearts may be filled with all the fullness of God; but there is something for us to do.
 We must not pet our faults and sins, but put them away, and make haste to set our hearts in order.
 When this is done, let us take the key of faith, and unlock the storehouse of God’s rich blessings… we have the promise of our divine Lord, “According to your faith be it unto you.”

 It is Christ dwelling in the soul that gives us spiritual power, and makes us channels of light.
 The more light we have, the more we can impart to others around us.

-I kneel before You, O Lord, in grateful praise that I may come to my Savior in my hour of trial.
+I kneel before You, O Lord, in grateful praise that I may turn to You in my hour of trial.
 I feel destitute and need Your blessing.
-You promised if I learn of You that I will find rest for my soul.
-I claim the promise asking You to strengthen me with power in my inner being through Your Spirit.
-I put self away and forsake my sins.
-I plead that Christ may dwell in my heart, that I may have spiritual power and be a channel of light to those around me.
+I claim the promise of rest for my soul, strengthen me with Your power in my inner being through Your Spirit.
+I put away self and forsake my sins.
+May Christ dwell in my heart and give me spiritual power that I may be a channel of light to those around me.